LilZgur12345/plant_gorithm/README.md

 # Quick Start Guide:

 At this moment, the Dash app can only be hosted locally.
 To run the app on your device, first clone the GitHub repository and then download it as a ZIP file.
-The main.py file can then be run as normal with Visual Studio Code or from the terminal.
+The main.py file can then be run as normal with Visual Studio Code or from the terminal by doing:

+uv sync
+uv run main.py

 # Files Included: